 Figure 13 an example of access network release procedure

 Figure 13a and 13b shows an example of access network release procedure.
-The access network could be released by the ANC (Figure 13a), or by the Service Provider through NMS (Figure 13b).
-In some particular case like at certain abnormal condition, the access network may have to initiate access network release under the control of ANC (Figure 13a).
-In such case, the ANC will notify the Service Provider through the NMS that the access network will be shut down.
-Either the Service Provider network responds the notification or not, the access network will release itself.
+The access network could be released by the ANC (Figure 13a), or by the Access Network through NMS (Figure 13b).
+In some particular cases like at certain abnormal condition, the access network may have to initiate access network release under the control of ANC (Figure 13a).
+In such case, the ANC will notify the Access network operator through the NMS that the access network will be shut down.
+Either the Access network operator responds the notification or not, the access network will release itself.

-The Release Notification message may contain following information:
+The Release Indication message may contain following information:

-ANC/NA Identity
+ANC/NA Identifier

-Service Network identifier
+Access Network identifier

 Time stamp of this message

+Reason code for release

-The Release Response message should include
+The Release Confirm message should include

-Service Provider Network Identity
+Access Network Identifier

-ANC Identifier
+ANC/NA Identifier

 Time stamp of this message